 NDEO was voted into existence on March 6, 1998.
-To celebrate NDEO's "birthday", we've set a goal to raise $5,000 to help NDEO continue to advance dance education in the arts.
+To celebrate NDEO's "birthday", we've set a goal to raise $2,500 to help NDEO continue to advance dance education in the arts and support more professional development scholarships for dance teachers.
 Your contribution will make an impact, whether you donate $50 or $500.
-Every little bit helps us get one step closer to our dream of #DANCEEDUCATIONFORALL.
-With your donation we can continue to support a variety of NDEO programs and services.
+This year in 2021, we are offering 14 PD Scholarships for dance teachers and we hope with our Birthday fundraiser we can support even more scholarships in 2022.

 Bonbright OPDI Fund

 Donations designated to support the ongoing growth of the Online Professional Development Institute.
 In honor of Founding Executive Director Jane Bonbright and her many years of dedicated service to NDEO.